Diddy On Trial

 Multiple people have filed lawsuits accusing Mr Combs of sexual assault, with accusations dating back to 1991.
 He denies all claims.

-In his criminal case, he faces federal charges of racketeering conspiracy, sex trafficking by force, fraud or coercion, and transportation to engage in prostitution, and is accused of kidnapping, drugging and coercing women into sexual activities, sometimes by using firearms or threatening them with violence.
+He is accused of the federal charges of kidnapping, drugging and coercing women into sexual activities, sometimes by using firearms or threatening them with violence.
+He denies the charges.

 Show More Show Less